STSP2020/STSP/README.md

 This repository is the implementation of STSP

 STSP is a model proposed in 'Point-of-Interest Recommendation for Users-Businesses with Uncertain Check-ins'.
-STSP is a novel framework, equipped with category- and location-aware encoders, which is designed to achieve next category and POI prediction with uncertain check-ins by fusing rich context features.
+It is a novel framework, equipped with category- and location-aware encoders, which is designed to achieve next category and POI prediction with uncertain check-ins by fusing rich context features.

-### Files in the folder
+### File Descriptions

 - `data/`
   - `CAL`,`CHA`,`PHO`.
-The three files are similar in structure, as explained here by CAL as an example.
+The files for the three cities are similar in structure, and we take CAL as an example for demonstration.
     - `All_POI_CAL.csv`: all POIs of Calgary;
     - `All_collective_POI_info_CAL.csv`: raw collective POIs information of Calgary;
     - `Check-ins_CAL.csv`: reindexed check-ins information of Calgary;